rodekruis/data-service-catalogue/docs/registration/registration-list-empty.md

 !!! warning "Blank page"
     In case the page is fully blank and does not show the registration column, there may be a technical issue.
-    Please contact your dedicated Account Manager or our [support team](mailto:support@121.global) to help fixing the issue.
+    Please contact your Account Manager or our [support team](mailto:support@121.global) to help fixing the issue.

 ___
 Need further assistance?
 Contact your dedicated Account Manager or reach our [support team via email](mailto:support@121.global).